locborgtus/mic/minecraft/1_basic.md

 mc.player.setTilePos(x, y, z)
 ```

 Change x, y, z to whatever you want.
-The number has to be within -127, 127.
+The number has to be within -127, 127 because minecraft pi world is small.
 Try positive and negative numbers.
 Explain how to express ranges using `()` and `[]`.

 You can also use arithmetic.